 Challenge:

 Migration of data from one system to another for a large financial advisory company IT team typically takes several hours to complete.
-Apart from being time-consuming, this task is complex in terms of a variety of data formats used.
+Apart from being time-consuming, this task is complex in terms of the variety of data formats used.

 Solution: